 The President shall have the authority to transfer any fund, appropriated for the different departments, bureaus, offices and agencies of the Executive Department, which are included in the General Appropriations Act, to any program, project or activity of any department, bureau, or office included in the General Appropriations Act or approved after its enactment.

-ISSUE: Whether or not Par 1, Sec 44, of PD 1177 is constitutional.
+ISSUE: Whether or not Paragraph 1, Section 44, of PD 1177 is constitutional.

-Par 1 of Sec 44 of PD 1177 unduly overextends the privilege granted under said Section 16.
+However, paragraph 1 of Section 44 of PD 1177 unduly overextends the privilege granted under the Constitution.
 It empowers the President to indiscriminately transfer funds from one department, bureau, office or agency of the Executive Department to any program, project or activity of any department, bureau or office included in the General Appropriations Act or approved after its enactment, without regard as to whether or not the funds to be transferred are actually savings in the item from which the same are to be taken, or whether or not the transfer is for the purpose of augmenting the item to which said transfer is to be made.
 It does not only completely disregard the standards set in the fundamental law, thereby amounting to an undue delegation of legislative powers, but likewise goes beyond the tenor thereof.
 Indeed, such constitutional infirmities render the provision in question null and void.

 But it should be noted, transfers of savings within one department from one item to another in the GAA may be allowed by law in the interest of expediency and efficiency.
 There is no transfer from one department to another here.

 Compare with the DAP Case: Araullo vs Aquino III